BusyginArtem/BusyginArtem/README.md

 Hello, and welcome to my GitHub profile! 👋

-I'm a passionate React Developer with a strong focus on TypeScript, bringing 6 years of experience in creating
+I'm a passionate React Developer with a strong focus on TypeScript, bringing 6 years of experience in creating modern, high-performance web applications.

 ## Contact